szilvajuhos/hello-ngi-engine/README.md

  * edit the Best-practice analysis part from "whole\_genome\_reseq" to "hello\_engine"
  * click Save

+*Alternative method to change best practice analysis:*

+Generally it is the conductor class that decides when to run what (just like in an orchestra) and we are pulling the best practice method from charon.
+To change the best practice part, use the code (using your project ID):

+    from ngi_pipeline.database.classes import CharonSession, CharonError
+    cs = CharonSession()
+    cs.project_update("P876",best_practice_analysis="hello_engine")

 #### __Running NGI pipeline__

+Engines used by NGI pipeline are usually residing in the ngi\_pipeline/ngi\_pipeline/engines directory.
+In the yaml config file we are referring to them in the "analysis" session, so if we have:

+    hello_engine:
+        analysis_engine: ngi_pipeline.engines.hello-ngi-engine

+It is expected that the hello engine files are in ngi\_pipeline/ngi\_pipeline/engines/hello-ngi-engine .
+Make a symlink (or copy the files there):

+    ln -s /path/to/hello-ngi-engine /path/to/ngi_pipeline/ngi_pipeline/engines/hello-ngi-engine

+We have to provide a path to the reference and other environment variables (see code in launchers\.py and the analyze() function when calling the nextflow subprocess).
+It can be done by any YAML directive, we are doing it by adding:

+    hello_engine:
+        load_modules:
+            - bioinfo-tools
+            - Nextflow
+        workflow: /path/to/your/hello-ngi-engine/hello-ga.nf
+        refbase: /path/to/your/hello-ngi-engine/a2014205/reference/
+        trace_tracking_prefix: /home/szilva/sr/a2014205/trace_tracking_

+To the NGI\_CONFIG file.
+The refbase contains a simple fake BWA index and reference for testing.

 Now we are at the stage when we can run the pipeline.
 First we have to organize (there will be a new random flowcell ID generated, do not use this):